dynamox-s-a/developer-challenges/README.md

-# Dyamox Full Stack Developer Challenge
+# Dyamox Full-Stack Developer Challenge

 ## About Dynamox

-Dynamox is a high-tech firm specializing in vibration analysis and industrial asset condition monitoring.
+[Dynamox](https://dynamox.net/) is a high-tech firm specializing in vibration analysis and industrial asset condition monitoring.
 Our expert team develops comprehensive hardware and software solutions, encompassing firmware, mobile applications (Android and iOS), and full-stack cloud native applications.

 With our proficiency in signal processing for vibration and acoustics, we deliver advanced and precise monitoring systems.
 We are committed to optimizing operational efficiency and facilitating proactive maintenance through our innovative technology and integrated solutions.

 </br>

 ## Positions

 We are actively seeking a versatile Full Stack Developer with a strong emphasis on front-end development to join our team.
-Your primary responsibility will be enhancing our Corporate Channels—our Website, Blog, Support Portal, Salesforce integration, and our asset condition monitoring platform, DynaPredict.
+Your primary responsibility will be enhancing our Corporate Channels—our Website, Blog, Support Portal, Salesforce integration, and our asset condition monitoring platform, [DynaPredict](https://dynamox.net/en/dynapredict).
 You will become an essential part of one of our dedicated development teams, where your front-end expertise will drive our projects to new heights.

 However, while your main focus will be on front-end tasks, we also expect you to navigate backend development as and when necessary.
 You won't be alone in this; you will have the full support of our team to guide you through.
 This opportunity to learn and grow across different aspects of development will foster a dynamic and engaging work environment.

 We value flexibility and collaboration, hence we provide opportunities for you to lend your skills to other teams when required.
 Join us on this exciting journey as we revolutionize our digital platforms.
-Currently we are particularly interested in individuals who can identify with one of the following roles:
+Currently we are particularly interested in individuals who can identify with one of the following role descriptions:

 ### Junior Software Developer

 With limited experience, assists in coding, testing, and stabilizing systems under supervision.
 Communicates with immediate team members and solves straightforward problems with guidance.
 Should display a willingness to learn and grow professionally.
 This is an individual contributor role.

 ### Mid-level Software Developer

 With a certain level of proven experience, contributes to software development, solves moderate problems, and starts handling ambiguous situations with minimal guidance.
 Communicates with the broader team and engages in code reviews and documentation.
 This role also includes mentorship of junior engineers and a commitment to continuous learning.
 This is an individual contributor role.